jayharshp/python-code-101/README.md

 # python-code-101
 My first python code for bioinformatics class.

-This was the first assignment in my bioinformatics class.
+This was the first assignment in my bioinformatics class (Population genetics).
 A text file was given with a set of 3 different sequences.
 We were supposed to find out SNPs.
+This course was taught by Prof Matt Hahn.

 # Warning